jmcantrell/btrfs-snapshots/README.md

 direnv allow
 ```

-That will allow you to run the command from within the repository, but
+This will allow you to run commands from within the repository, but
 you'll probably want to create some configuration files in
 `$BTRFS_SNAPSHOTS_CONFIG_DIR`, based on the examples in `./config`.